DamienToomey/GDLab/README.md

   </a>
 </p>

-GDLab is a gradient descent visualization tool for c++.
+GDLab is a gradient descent visualization tool for C++.

 Gradient descent is the backbone of Machine Learning/Deep Learning.
 GDLab is a tool to get a feeling on how these optimization methods behave by easily trying different hyperparameters on different cost functions.